mauriciovigolo/keycloak-angular/README.md

 ## HttpClient Interceptor

-By default all HttpClient requests will add the Authorization header in the format of: Authorization: Bearer **_TOKEN_**.
+By default, all HttpClient requests will add the Authorization header in the format of: `Authorization: Bearer **_TOKEN_**`.

-There is also the possibility to exclude a list of URLs that should not have the authorization header.
-The excluded list must be provided in the keycloak initialization.
-For example:
+There is also the possibility to exclude requests that should not have the authorization header.
+This is accomplished by implementing the `shouldAddToken` method in the keycloak initialization.
+For example, the configuration below will not add the token to `GET` requests that match the paths `/assets` or `/clients/public`:

 ```ts
 await keycloak.init({